 The strategic review shows that the site is not suitable for the changing needs of animals, and visitor numbers are in decline.
 We are confident that selling the Clifton site will enable us to build a new Bristol Zoo at our Wild Place site that is world-class and fit for the 21st century.

-Sufficient money will be raised through selling the site and property in Clifton to realise our ambitions for a world-class new Bristol Zoo and amplify our conservation, education and outreach programmes.
+Sufficient money will be raised through selling our properties in Clifton and wider fundraising activities to realise our ambitions for a world-class new Bristol Zoo and amplify our conservation, education and outreach programmes.

 The existing and much-loved gardens will be largely unchanged.
 The planning application will include new housing in areas where there are already built structures.
 The Society will lead a planning application to ensure the creation of a development that we can all be proud of and to make sure Bristol Zoo Garden’s legacy will continue.

 Bristol Zoological Society has always been at the forefront of leading the transformation in the way animals are cared for, protected and understood.
 We want to continue that legacy, now and for decades to come.
 The Bristol Zoo Gardens site is only 12 acres in size and over several years the number of large animal species has reduced significantly.
 By contrast, the new Bear Wood exhibit that opened to critical acclaim at Wild Place in 2019 is 7.5 acres and contains just 4 animal species.
 This one exhibit is three-quarters the size of Bristol Zoo Gardens.
 The Wild Place Project site allows us the space to grow in the future.

 The animals will either move to the new Bristol Zoo or be rehomed to other zoos and aquariums, through a planned and phased process over three years.

 We will be developing an animal species plan, that maximises the impact we can make to the conservation of wildlife.
 We will also be reaching out to our visitors, members and friends to join the conversation and suggest animals they would like to see.